Azouu/Kajika/README.md

 # Kajika
 Kajika is an open source web application that can be used to visualize networks and charts.
 It is used to visualize Multi-Agents Systems using networks.

+Click [here](http://kajika.esteoule.fr/) to test Kajika.

 # Table of contents
 1. [Getting started](#getting-started)